Healthy fats or fat free?

 Despite following this advice many people have continued to struggle with weight gain and weight related health problems such as diabetes.

-Food manufacturers had to make up for the loss of flavour when removing the fat from foods. they did this by adding sugars, sodium and flavourings.
+Food manufacturers had to make up for the loss of flavour when removing the fat from foods.
+They did this by adding sugars, salt and flavourings.

 Diet foods labelled low fat have been a big business for a long time but many people have not found these products helpful for weight loss in the long term.